rexdf/CommandTrayHost/README.md

-            "require_admin": false, // to run as administrator, problems keywords: User Interface Privilege Isolation "start_show": false, // whether to show when start process "ignore_all": false, // whether to ignore operation to disable/enable all },
+            "require_admin": false, // to run as administrator, problems keywords: User Interface Privilege Isolation "start_show": false, // whether to show when start process "ignore_all": false, // whether to ignore operation to disable/enable all "position": [
+                0.2, // STARTUPINFO.dwX if not greater than 1, it means proportions to screen resolution.
+Greater than 1, value
+                200 // STARTUPINFO.dwY, same as above
+            ],
+            "size": [
+                0.5, // STARTUPINFO.dwXSize, as above
+                0.5 // STARTUPINFO.dwYSize, as above
+            ],
+        },
         {
             "name": "kcptun 1081 8.8.8.1:12346",